Moroccan mafia: Iranian intelligence agencies

+Public opinion and media

 Political reactions

 Geert Wilders discussed the Moroccan mafia in the Dutch parliament in 2019.

 During the 2010s, the Moroccan mafia was widely talked about in Dutch and Belgian politics.
 After the assassination of Derk Wiersum, a lawyer with information about Ridouan Taghi, Geert Wilders expressed his discontent in the Dutch parliament.

 We are no more boss in our own country and there is no more authority.
 Disorder, violence, terror, this is what affects Amsterdam and several other parts of the country.
 A brutally murdered lawyer, the brother of a key witness killed, rocket launcher attacks on our media outlets, grenades exploding in our streets and decapitated[sic] heads in front of our coffee shops.
 The Moroccan mafia has become the boss in this country.
 And they are getting stronger and more violent every day.
 Everyone in the street is fed up with the presence of Moroccans.
 This mafia in Amsterdam is not from Norway, it is from Morocco.
 Don't contradict me when I tell you that the Netherlands has a problem of Moroccans.

-— Geert Wilders, leader of the Party for Freedom (PVV), September 19, 2019 in the national parliament of the Netherlands, after the assassination of Derk Wiersum.
+— Geert Wilders, leader of the Party for Freedom (PVV), on 19 September 2019 in the national parliament of the Netherlands, after the assassination of Derk Wiersum.

 I agree with Wilders if he says that there is a Moroccan mafia problem in the Netherlands.
 I also agree with him if he says that Moroccans are predominantly present in the crime statistics of the Netherlands.
 But I wonder what you are implying with "a problem of Moroccans in the Netherlands".
 The other Moroccans who are living honest lives and hear that "there is a problem of Moroccans" can be affected very deeply by this.
 Personally, as a liberal, as a member of this democratic society, I think that we must judge people on their individual behavior, and not on the ethnic group they belong to.
 Every Moroccan who wants to build a future in the Netherlands by obeying our system is in their right to do so.